MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 - Checking downloaded files against a list of reported malicious software sites and programs known to be unsafe.
 If it finds a match, Windows Defender SmartScreen shows a warning to let the user know that the site might be malicious.
 - Checking downloaded files against a dynamic list of files that are well known and downloaded by many Windows users.
 If the file isn't on that list, Windows Defender SmartScreen shows a warning, advising caution.

-The next screenshot shows an example of a SmartScreen warning message when a Visual Studio Code user tries to open an external web site.
+The next screenshot shows an example of a SmartScreen warning message when a user tries to open an external web site.

 ![SmartScreen warning message for link to external site](media/microsoft-edge-security-smartscreen/microsoft-edge-smartscreen-warning.png)

-> [!NOTE]
+> [!CAUTION]
-> Before Windows 10, version 1703, this feature was called the SmartScreen filter when used within the browser and Windows SmartScreen when used outside of the browser.
+> By default, SmartScreen lets users bypass warnings.
+Because this user interaction is potentially risky, we recommend that you review these [recommended group policy settings](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-available-settings#recommended-group-policy-and-mdm-settings-for-your-organization).

 ## SmartScreen and user privacy